-The Service Learning course is only available to students who study for one academic year and begin in the fall semester.
+The Service Learning course for academic credit is only available to students who study for one academic year.

 Course Coding and Levels

 All degree programs have letter and number codes beginning with four letters signifying a department or subject, followed by a three-digit number as shown in the following table.